 CLEAR is a service that uses your eyes or fingerprints to confirm your identity.
-This is used at many airport and some stadiums to help you speed through security checks.
-CLEAR isn’t yet available at all airports in the US, but thanks to partnerships with Delta and United, CLEAR is rapidly expanding.
+This is used at many airports and some stadiums to help you speed through security checks.
+CLEAR isn’t available at all airports in the US, but thanks to partnerships with Delta and United, CLEAR is widely available at many airports across the United States.

 At supported airports, CLEAR makes it possible to skip the sometimes very long ID check lines (just before security).
 Instead, of waiting to show your ID, you can go to the CLEAR aisle (where available) and simply scan your eyes or fingerprints.